influenzanet/cluster-management/README.md

 Before proceeding, configure the `influenzanet/values.yaml` file to reflect the defaults values for all possible parameters of your deployment.

-It's also possible to create an empty yaml file to be used to override the values in the influenzanet/values.yamlm (it's avised to store this file in a secure location since it will contains some sensitive values)
+It's also possible to create an empty yaml file to be used to override the values in the influenzanet/values.yaml (it's advised to store this file in a secure location since it will contains some sensitive values or to separate the sensitive values in an other overriding file).
+You can use several yaml in cascade (using the -f option several times).
+For example one for the common config for the instance and one or several for the deployment environment and one another for the secrets (this last can be stored in a secure location and the previous ones tracked with a VCS like git).

 When installing/updating the helm chart you can pass the option -f with the path of your yaml file, it will be used to override the values.
 You can pass several times this option with different to cascade the overrides.
 This can be useful if you use several settings with common parameters, for example production and dev environment.
 A last file can contains only the secrets and some others the non sensitive override allowing to store them in a vcs